OctHe/ICE/README.md

-## Introduction
+## MD-Config

-This project is a total configurations of Shiyue for his multiple Linux distributions.
+MD-COnfig (means multi-dimensional configuration) project is Shiyue's configuration for multiple projects, multiple languages, and multiple Linux distributions.
 It provides configurations about *zsh, vim, neovim* on Ubuntu, Deepin, OpenSuse, and Manjora.
-The goal of the configuration is to support Projects *Linux kernel, GNURadio, Latex, Markdown, Python, and C++*.
+The goal of this configuration is to support *Linux kernel, GNURadio, iw* projects and *Latex, Markdown, Python, C+* languages.

 ## Basic packets